rootacc3ss/random-notes/godstack.md

 ---

 ## Subnotes

+** DO NOT USE METHYLENE BLUE UNTIL OFF OF APs.
+RESEARCH IF IT CAN BE USED WITH THIS STACK.
+CHECK AND SEE IF IT INTERACTS WITH LITHIUM.
+SEROTONIN SYNDROME IS LIKELY.**

 Maybe don't worry so much about the peptides and chems outside of BPC, TB4 and SPG as I may need to prune some synapses (autism lol).